mgianatagh/wls-k8s-mg/prometheus/README.md

 ## Requirements

-- Kubernetes 1.8.1
+- prometheus 1.8.1
-- Prometheus 1.7.1
+- alertmanager 0.9.1
 - Grafana 4.4.3

 ## Example Files

 ### prometheus.yml
-- Creates a deployment of prometheus 1.7.1
+- Creates a deployment of prometheus 1.8.1
 - Creates a service named "prometheus" that exposes the deployment as an externel endpoint on port 9090
 - Defines the scraping configuration for prometheus.
 The scraping definitions were taken from example files.

-### persistent-volume.yml
-This file is currently not used.
-It contains the definition for a PersistentVolume and a PersistentVolumeClaim.

-It appears that our PersistentVolume storage will require NFS, and that support is not yet configures for our Kubernetes cluster.

-References to the storage defined in this file are currently commented out of prometheus-kubernetes.yml

 ### grafana-kubernetes.yml
 - Creates a deployment of grafana 4.4.3